eshwen/phd-thesis/README.md

 ## Continuous integration

 I've written a CI pipeline utilising Travis to compile the document.
 This includes a normal pdf, draft-mode pdf, and a rough word count.
 The configuration file [.travis.yml](./.travis.yml) and TexLive install files from [texlive/](./texlive/) are based on <https://github.com/PHPirates/travis-ci-latex-pdf>, with some modifications by myself.
+If one wishes to implement a similar pipeline, those instructions should be checked first.
 On every push, the pipeline is run: a basic TeXLive distro is installed along with all the required packages, and then the relevant commands are run to create the pdfs as well as the word count.
 I can see whether the documents compile successfully by it passing or failing.
 When a new tag is created, the output files mentioned above are uploaded to the "assets" drop down menu for the release/tag to accompany the default source code archives.

 The draft pdf includes the following: